Boris-de/mig/docs/mig_cf.md

-=pod

-=encoding utf8

-=head2 General
+## General

-This document aims to explain how F<mig.cf> works and what it is.
+This document aims to explain how `mig.cf` works and what it is.

-Each folder under the F<album> subdirectory can optionally have a F<mig.cf>
-file in it.
+Each folder under the `album` subdirectory can optionally have a `mig.cf` file in it.
 This file contains things like image comments, a list of hidden items (if any) and so on.